khosenag03/US-Mass-Shootings/README.md

 Project Description Outline:

   Python Flask-powered Restful API, HTML/CSS, JavaScript, and MongoDB.
-  A custom “Creative” D3.js project (i.e., a nonstandard graph or chart) A combination of web scraping and Leaflet or Plotly A dashboard page with multiple charts that update from the same data Includes at least one new JS Library.
+  Custom “Creative” D3.js project (i.e., a nonstandard graph or chart) Combination of web scraping and Leaflet or Plotly Dashboard page with multiple charts that update from the same data Includes at least one new JS Library.
   Powered by at least a data set with at least 100 Records.
   Includes user-driven interactions(e.g. menus, dropdowns, textboxes).